lnucrowding/choo_choo/README.md

 In the example below, we will be using the dummy app found in spec/dummy to illustrate how ChooChoo works.

-The first thing to do is decide for a model that will act as a parent.
+The first thing to do is to decide for a model that will act as a parent.
 Using the dummy app, we will go for app/models/post.rb as it is a connecting point for comments and users.

 ```ruby